openaudioserver/open-audio-server/README.md

 If you would like to use the web interface from Synology you will need to copy some files from your NAS.
 These files cannot be distributed with the Open Audio Server project because they are copyright Synology.

-The folder we are copying is `/user/syno/synoman`, within it is the HTML, CSS and JavaScript files for the DS Audio web interface, along with Synology's various libraries for DSM that DS Audio depends on.
+The folder we are copying is `/usr/syno/synoman`, within it is the HTML, CSS and JavaScript files for the DS Audio web interface, along with Synology's various libraries for DSM that DS Audio depends on.
 To use "scp" you may need to temporarily enable SSH in your Synology under Control panel -> Terminal & SNMP.

-    $ scp -r administrator@1.2.3.4:/usr/syno/synoman/ .
+    $ scp -r administrator@1.2.3.4:/usr/syno/synoman/ /some/where

+Update our configuration variable for SYNOMAN_PATH:

+    $ export SYNOMAN_PATH=/some/where

 Finally, you will need to open DS Audio in your web browser, you can do this by right clicking the icon in DSM and selecting launch in new window.
 Once open find your browser setting to "View source" and save all the text into `dsaudio.html`.